revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 ---

-10. I have to create component `user` as a parent.
-Then, I want to 2 child components for `user` component.
+10. I have to create the component `user` as a parent.
+Then, I want to 2 child components for the `user` component.
 Let's say 2 child components are `user-login` and `user-register`.
 What are the steps I needed to do?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)